How To Introduce More Vegetables To Your Diet

 We understand that the taste of some vegetables on their own, without sauces, dressings and condiments, can leave a good deal to be desired in the taste department.

-But there are ways in which you can incorporate more vegetables into your diet, without having to bite into a bland-tasting cauliflower piece on the one hand, and drenching it with some processed and fattening sauce on the other.
+But there are ways in which you can introduce more vegetables to your diet, without having to bite into a bland-tasting cauliflower piece on the one hand, and drenching it with some processed and fattening sauce on the other.
 A happy medium exists.
 We assure you.

 And no, you certainly don’t have to be a master in the kitchen to do so either.